anishst/Learn/CloudComputing/AWS/aws_notes.md

  - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html
  - use AMI TO pre-install software > faster boot
     - AMI is region based
+- **[EC2 Image Builder](https://aws.amazon.com/image-builder/)** simplifies the building, testing, and deployment of Virtual Machine and container images for use on AWS or on-premises.
 ### AWS Global Infrastructure

 https://infrastructure.aws/

+- **Availablity Zones**
+    - clusters of data centers / min 2 AZ in a region
+    - isolated from other zones
+    - connected by a low-latency link
+    - edge locations host a CDN
+    - best practice is to run applications across at least two Availability Zones in a Region.
-- regions
+- **Regions**
+    - consist of at least 2 availability zones
     - geo locations / isolated from each other
-    - consist of at least 2 availablity zone
     - Data stored within an AWS region is not replicated outside unless you configure it
     - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html
     - factors affecting region selection